yujiyokoo/mrbtris-dreamcast/README.md

 ## Demonstration

-Below you may find a video of this game running on the real hardware.
+Below you may find a video of this game running on the real hardware (early version):
 [![#mrbtris running on Sega Dreamcast](https://i.imgur.com/sU9gnJR.png)](https://vimeo.com/335686570)

 ## TODO